lbadmus007/liveline/CentralizedLoggingKinesis/README.md

 ```
   ## Go to Service AWS System Manager -> Fleet Manager -> Settings -> Change Instance tier settings -> Accept the warning -> Click on Change setting
-  ## You've to conver the standard to advanced-tier in order to interact with non-ec2 hosts
+  ## You've to convert the standard to advanced-tier in order to interact with non-ec2 hosts

 ```